 The Respondent also refers to the Order of the Deputy President of the CAS Appeals Arbitration Division of 29 September 2008 for underlining that the FEI Tribunal's Interim Decision of 8 September 2008 cannot be appealed to the CAS, because the FEI proceedings have not been completed yet at the moment when the appeal had been raised.
 Since the Final Decision has been made by the FEI Tribunal, the appeal in the opinion of the Respondent has no longer any object.
 The relief sought by the Appellant to have the decision of 21 August 2008 annulled, has no longer any relevance.
+According to the Respondent the CAS has no longer any reason and power to annul an interim decision which has been replaced by a final decision.
+The same reasons are brought forward against the 8 September 2008 Decision which was only a procedural measure in order to maintain the provisional suspension.
+The appeal is not directed anymore against a "decision of a federation" in the sense of article R47 CAS Code and the Respondent cannot be ordered to have a neutral and scientifically reliable expert opinion about the test method imposed, not to impose provisional suspensions in future cases, and to publish the decision.

 With regard to the merits, the Respondent underlines that the provisional suspension rested on article 7.2 EADMCR, that it was allowed by article 7.5 World-Anti-Doping Code 2003 and is mandatory according to article 7.5 World Anti-Doping Code 2009 since 1 January 2009.
+The FEI Tribunal's decision of 8 September 2008 was entirely valid, a protest was not needed in order to have the FEI Tribunal reviewed its interim decision of 5 September 2008.
 There was no provision in the FEI General Regulations violated.
 The provisional suspension did also not violate any other law, provision or legal principle, it was also not disproportionate.